 This is where questioning is so important.
 Your questions should be thought out carefully in advance, and organized in a logical sequence, from the most general to the most specific.

-Learn to successfully sell by spending more time with your best prospects.
+Learn to successfully sell by spending more time with a list of your best prospects.
 Download my free Sales Prospecting Checklist here.

 Don’t Follow Any Cold Calling Scripts